 - Telephones: Cell phone use should be limited to enclosed areas within the Law Library (e.g., study and copier rooms).
 Please silence audible ringers while in the Law Library and conduct all phone conversations in a quiet and non-disruptive manner.

 - Tours and group use: Library staff members are available to provide tours of the Library and its collections.
-Please contact Jeanne Price, director of the Library (email@example.com; 702-895-2404), to schedule a tour.
+Please contact the Circulation Desk to schedule a tour (702-895-2400).

 - Closing: All patrons must leave the Law Library upon closing or as directed by Library staff.